Sauber C32: Season summary

 In Canada, both cars retired due to accidents, but Gutiérrez was classified 20th for having completing 90% of the race distance.
 Hülkenberg finished 10th in each of the next 2 races while Gutiérrez finished 14th.
 The next two races, the Hungarian and Belgian Grands Prix, saw the team record consecutive failures to score.
 However, in the Italian Grand Prix, Hülkenberg achieved a sensational third place in qualifying, and finished the race in a good fifth position.
 This was the best result for Hülkenberg since moving to the Sauber team at the beginning of the 2013 season, and the best result of a Sauber since Kamui Kobayashi's one and only podium finish, third place in the 2012 Japanese Grand Prix.
 Before it became better in Korea with 4th place while Gutiérrez equalled his best result with 11th after qualifying 7th and 8th respectively, before the next race saw both drivers finishing in the points with 6th and 7th places, but then the points-streak ended thanks to Hülkenberg's brake failure and Gutiérrez's drive-through for jumping the start.
 Hülkenberg ended the year with two more points finishes while Gutiérrez's seventh place in Japan ended up being the only points he scored all year.

-Overall, Sauber finished 7th in the championship with 57 points, 50 of these coming in the second part of the season, a worse record than previous year’s C31, which finished 6th with 126 points and 4 podiums.
+Overall, Sauber finished 7th in the championship with 57 points, 50 of these coming in the second part of the season, a worse record than previous year's C31, which finished 6th with 126 points and 4 podiums.

+Livery

+The C32 underwent a radical livery changes, the white base was switched to a grey colour scheme with a black, red and white accents on the sides.
+Renewed sponsors including Claro, Telcel, Telmex, Oerlikon, NEC and Certina.
+Chelsea FC returned for the second year with the team.

+Later uses

+In 2018, the C32 was used during the presentation of the C37.
+Later in the same year, the C32 was driven by Marcus Ericsson and Charles Leclerc during the Milano Festival.

+Gabriel Bortoleto drove the C32 (sporting the livery of the 2025 C45) at the 2025 Goodwood Festival of Speed.